-A certificate of title for a vehicle (also known as a title or pink slip) is a legal form that establishes a person or business as the legal owner of a vehicle.
+A certificate of title for a vehicle (also known as a 'title' or 'pink slip') is a legal document that establishes a person or business as the legal owner of a vehicle.

 If you own a vehicle that you need to register, title, and receive plates for, see how to register the vehicle.

 Existing title holders

 Changes to your title

 - Remove or add a lienholder from a title